Skip to main content

 php artisan boost:install

-The installer auto-detects your IDE and AI agent.
-Select the integrations you want, and it generates the necessary configuration files — including .mcp.json for the MCP server and a guidelines file.
+The installer automatically detects your IDE and AI agent.
+When you choose the integrations you want to use, it generates the necessary configuration files, such as .mcp.json for the MCP server and the guideline files.

-Generated files such as .mcp.json, CLAUDE.md, and boost.json can be added to .gitignore if you prefer each developer to configure their own environment.
+It’s fine to add generated files such as .mcp.json, CLAUDE.md, and boost.json to .gitignore if each developer wants to configure their own environment.

 Available MCP tools